Introduction

 Overview

 Rapid is a professional email credential validator that checks email:password combinations across multiple protocols and providers.
-It features intelligent protocol detection, search capabilities, and comprehensive result categorization.
+It features intelligent protocol detection, search capabilities, mail viewing, and comprehensive result categorization.

 Key Features